WhyNotHugo/python-barcode/README.rst

 Installation
 ------------

+Make sure you have setuptools/distribute installed.

 Unpack the downloaded file, cd into the pyBarcode directory and run `python setup.py install`.
 Or just copy the barcode dir somewhere in your PYTHONPATH.

+The best way is to use pip: `pip install pyBarcode`.

 Provided Barcodes